Welcome to the ISB Library

 - Picture books, children’s fiction, folklore and fairy tales, poetry, and nonfiction books (including biographies, sports, science, art, poetry, music, and history).

 - A growing collection of professional development material, including subscriptions to School Library Journal, France-Amérique, and Teaching Tolerance.

 - The Librarians provide support to teachers and students around research skills and digital literacy and encourage parents to use the library.

 Open Library Hours

 The Library is open for staff and students every school day 8am – 5pm.
 Middle schoolers are permitted to study and relax in the Learning Commons after school.
 At this time, the Library will not be able to accommodate parents and caregivers.
 This will be revisited later in the school year.

 School Library Program

 The Library Committee proudly supports our beloved library with special projects, events, and maintenance assistance.
 Committee members may choose which projects most interest them.
-This is a great way to get to know what is available to both students and teachers at the Library, and the resources that await them.
-The Library Committee is spearheaded by ISB Librarians Maria Falgoust and Amy Ribakove, and ISB parents Lucrecia Briceno and Kent Matricardi.
-Email the library committee at firstname.lastname@example.org for more information.
+This is a great way to get to know the library collection.
+The Library Committee is spearheaded by ISB Librarians Maria Falgoust and Amy Ribakove, and ISB parents Lucrecia Briceno and Marianne Gimon.
+Email the library committee at email@example.com for more information.